Radon-Language-Team/Radon/readme.md

 Radium is my own attempt at creating a programming language. <br>
 Radium is a compiled language and is designed to be simple and easy to use.

+The compiler is written in TypeScript and is compiled to JavaScript. <br>
+The JavaScript code is then run using Node.js. <br>

 ## Features

 - [x] Basic arithmetic